barneyme/bpad/readme.txt

 **DIRECTIONS**

 Open bpad.me in web browser and start writing.
-Notes are automatically saved.
+Notes are automatically saved in your browser.

 bPad.me can be used offline after the first use.
 Simply reopen bPad.me to continue working on your notes.

-Click ^S to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG index.html.)
+Press CTRL + O or click ^O to edit a file from your computer.

-Click ^O to edit a file from your computer.
+Press CTRL + S or click ^S to download your notes to your computer. bPad saves your notes as 'bpad.txt' by default but you can change it to any name and filetype (EG index.html.)

 Click ? to view this Readme file.